Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

   - [Pacts](https://docs.pact.io/) between consumer and provider.

 ### End-to-end (E2E) tests
-As a last resort, you might have to rely on end-to-end (E2E) tests, sometimes also called integration tests.
+As a last resort, you might have to rely on end-to-end (E2E) tests.
 These are tests that tests a real-life scenario, throughout the whole call stack, and without any mocks at all.
 While these can sometimes be valuable, you should always strive to catch as many problems as you can much earlier in the testing cycle.
 The reason is that it will be difficult to pinpoint the error if a tests fails, and also that any test that relies on actual network requests will often be severely lacking in the reproducibility aspect.
 So therefore you should have at most a handful of E2E tests, perhaps something like a simple [sanity check](https://en.wikipedia.org/wiki/Sanity_check#Software_development) just before deploying to production.

 Some examples of different kinds of E2E tests:
   - Manual [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)).